TWO: BURNS(ES) AND HEDGES(ES)

 Sarah Stoneberger were:

-James A. Dixon (born c.1858, married
+James A. Dixon (born c.1858, lived with

 Edith Brown, had five children, lived in Greene County OH, died before